ghoullier/zetapush-next-open-specification/6-deploy.md

     Deploying your application on production environment:
       ✓ Code uploaded
       ✓ Web application published
-      ✓ Custom services published on node 1
+      ✓ Custom services published on worker 1
-      ✓ Custom services published on node 2
+      ✓ Custom services published on worker 2
-      ✓ Custom services published on node 3
+      ✓ Custom services published on worker 3

     Your application is ready:
     - Your web application is ready and available at https://avengers-chat-web.prod.my-first-app.jeni.zetapush-apps.com